iainconnor/ObjectCache/README.md

 Simply put, this library creates both a long-lived, on-disk (using the outstanding [DiskLruCache](https://github.com/JakeWharton/DiskLruCache) library) of JSON representations of your Objects (using the superb [GSON](https://code.google.com/p/google-gson/) library) and an in-memory, runtime cache of your Objects.
 You can optionally specify a time when those cache entries expire, and the goodness of cache-rush-mitigation is baked right into the crust.

+Original credit for the base of this project goes out to [anupcowkur/Reservoir](https://github.com/anupcowkur/Reservoir), but my application required a slightly more specific implementation.

 *NOTE:* Consider this untested.

 ## Installing in Gradle